ntblab/neuropipe-support/doc/tutorial_thirdlevel/tutorial.rst

 The Stats tab
 '''''''''''''

-Click "Model setup wizard", leave it on the default option of "single group average", and click "Process".
+Change the first option to 'Fixed Effects,' and then click "Model setup wizard".
+Leave it on the default option of "single group average", and click "Process".
 That's it!
 Hit "Go" to run the analysis.

 .. image:: https://github.com/ntblab/neuropipe-support/raw/dev/doc/tutorial_thirdlevel/secondlevel-feat-stats.png